mnemnion/loon/notes/clu/compiling.md

 #Compiling

 The Clu compiler is incremental.
-It consists of macros and templates.
+It consists of parsers, templates, and macros.
 Here's how it works.

 `eval` is a template form.
 A template form takes a string as input, using a parser.
 We will presume the parser is Clu, since we're discussing the Clu compiler, which is, entirely, the template form `eval`.